BCLPemerging.com

 PFAS drinking water standards: state-by-state regulations

 The result is a patchwork of regulations and standards which presents significant operational and compliance challenges to impacted drinking water systems.
-This client alert surveys the the MCLs, as well as guidance and notification levels, for PFAS compounds in drinking water across the United States.
+This client alert surveys MCLs, as well as guidance and notification levels, for PFAS compounds in drinking water across the United States.

 Federal Actions